Managing Challenging Workplace Behaviours Constructively

 I start by laying out the flow of the practitioner thesis: first describing my motivations for this work, the context and the methodology.
 Particular focus is placed on the process that links my work project and my learning journey.
 The undertaking of a work project is described which illustrates and informs the articulation of my professional framework of practice.

 To be an effective HR practitioner, I have a responsibility to ensure that I understand the range of behaviours that are demonstrated within the workplace, both the good and the bad, and how to deal with them on a professional level.
 As an HR Advisor (Appendix 9) working across all hierarchical levels from our labourers up to high level management, I need to be confident that the advice and support I provide will contribute to the best possible outcome.
 It is my primary role to protect the business and to maintain the best outcome for staff whilst remaining empathetic with/to them.
 Using a best practice framework developed from my learnings and embedding it into my professional practice will enable me to become an HR expert in managing challenging workplace behaviours.

 Leeann's research was supervised by Glenys Forsyth and Trish Franklin.

-Leeann's redacted thesis is available under a Creative Commons licence Attribution-NonCommercial-NoDerivatives 4.0 International
+This redacted thesis is available under a Creative Commons Attribution-NonCommercial-NoDerivatives licence CC BY-NC-ND 4.0 International.